karthik101/30loops-user-docs/30loops-user-docs/client.rst

   The number of instances to deploy your app on.
 Note that only the configuration will be updated. for the new instance count to take effect, you still have to run a `deploy`_.
-You can also use the `scale`_ command to immediately sclae the number of instances for this app.
+You can also use the `scale`_ command to immediately scale the number of instances for this app.

 ``--repository REPOSITORY``
   Change the repository to use for this app.